Two Scottish Steam weekends at Tunbridge Wells

 It can be reached by mainline trains operated by Southern Railway to Eridge station.

-These two weekends will feature an intensive train service where 10 trains a day will run in either direction between and Eridge.
+These two weekends will feature an intensive train service where 10 trains a day will run in either direction between West and Eridge.

 Both 419 and 828 will haul the trains and will swap at Eridge throughout the day.